-Columbo arrived to Back to Nature in January 1995.
-She was brought in as an adult from Village Animal Hospital in Palm Bay, FL.
-She had sustained injury to her right eye and was believed to have been the result of a gunshot.
-The injury was severe enough to require removal of the eye.
-Columbo would not have been able to survive on her own having to hunt and search for food with only one eye.
-She was deemed non-releasable by USFWC.
-She now makes Back to Nature her home as an “educational ambassador” to represent the acts of cruelty to wildlife.
+Columbo arrived on January 21, 1995.
+She came in as an adult from Village Animal Hospital in Palm Bay.
+She had sustained injury to her right eye and it was believed to have been the result of a gunshot, causing her eye had to be removed.
+Based on their sight to locate prey, Columbo would not have been able to survive on her own.

 Facts about The Great Horned Owl